Water Damage Risks Below the Kitchen Sink

 - Tightening any loose clamps, pipes, and other fixtures as appropriate to prevent leaks.

-- Replacing any damaged or degraded hoses, pipes, joints, seals, and other fixtures that may exist under the sink if damage is noticed.
+- Replacing any damaged or degraded hoses, pipes, joints, seals, and other fixtures that may exist under the sink if the damage is noticed.

 - Periodically opening up the cabinetry under the sink and allowing airflow (with a fan if necessary) for a few hours to help reduce any high humidity levels from developing.